sagiadinos/garlic-player/README.md

  - media cache
  - SMIL3 subset, HTML5, HTML5-Widgets and (depending on device) WebGL support
  - WebWidgets with also support parameters
+ - Webserver on port 8080 for Restful Api

 ## Currently supported SMIL-Features